Get started

 You can also write access rules by using the special autogroup:shared group.
 This group automatically includes all users invited to your tailnet, and lets you write rules without knowing email addresses in advance.

-For example, to restrict invited users to only access webserver ports 80 and 443, you can write a rule like so:
+For example, to restrict invited users to only access web server ports 80 and 443, you can write a rule like:

 "acls": [

-// Admins can access everything on the tailnet.
+// Admins can access everything in the tailnet.

 { "action": "accept", "src": ["group:admins"], "dst": ["*:*"] },

-// Shared users can only access port 80 and 443 of devices they are invited to.
+// Shared users can only access port 80 and 443 of machines they are invited to.

 { "action": "accept", "src": ["autogroup:shared"], "dst": ["*:80,443"] },